go-bayes/attacks/letters/response-1.md

-**We agree with the skepticism, although for someone different reasons.
-The problem is not one of confounding or of treatment assignment.
+**The problem is not one of confounding or of treatment assignment.
 We see a problem. with model specification.
-Imputing a counterfactual outcome relies on strong assumptions.**
+Imputing a counterfactual outcome relies on strong assumptions... **

 Of course, this is not possible with the data at hand.
 This is why a regression-discontinuity-in-time design (as presented in this analysis) focuses on the period directly before and directly after the attack.
 This is not a drawback of the method of regression discontinuity, but an essential limitation of the data available in research on the effects of terrorist attacks on one country.
 Again, controlling for or imputing based on individual level variables does nothing to adjust for these types of time-varying macro shocks (even if the models are as complex as the ones presented in the paper).
 That being said, it might be that the method could be used to model confounding macro shocks as well, and I am looking forward to the author’s response.